aarossig/aprs-utils/README.md

 to produce images that are visually interesting with file sizes that are as small as 1-5kB.

-# operating considerations
+### operating considerations

-The goal of this project is to transmit small (1-10k) files over the APRS network without distrupting other users.
+The purpose of this tool is to transmit small (1-10k) files over the APRS network without distrupting other users.
 This means very slow transfers of very small files.
 The effective data rate will end up being in the neighborhood of 1-10 bytes/sec (less than 10% of APRS total available bandwidth).
 This gives an